whoward/docs/markdown/tutorials/java.md

 ## TestNG

 The TestNG version of the `WebDriverTest` class is very similar.
-THe main difference is that the desired browser settings are provided as parameters using the `org.testng.annotations.Parameters` and `org.testng.annotations.Optional` annotations.
+The main difference is that the desired browser settings are provided as parameters using the `org.testng.annotations.Parameters` and `org.testng.annotations.Optional` annotations.